 African Antitrust Team

-Andreas Stargard lives and works in Brussels and Washington, D.C.
-His professional focus is on litigation and global counseling work in the competition/antitrust sector.
-He is a founding attorney at Pr1merio and EU Advocate.
+Andreas Stargard’s professional focus is on litigation and global counseling work in the competition/antitrust sector.
+He is a founding attorney at Pr1merio Ltd.

-Andreas has extensive experience working on behalf of African clients, in the cartel sector (SAA/air cargo), merger & unilateral conduct arenas (pharmaceuticals), as well as in compliance & training matters.
+Andreas has extensive experience working on behalf of African clients, in the cartel sector, merger & unilateral conduct arenas, litigation, arbitration, as well as in compliance & training matters.

 Contributors and Guest Authors